“My kids just won’t pick up their stuff. What’s wrong with them?”

 4. “But my kids will throw a fit!”

 Let them throw a fit – and don’t change your mind.
 You don’t have to rescue your children from their upsets.
 If you’re unwilling to let your kids be unhappy with your decisions, you’re powerless.
-You can’t make healthy parental choices on the basis of your children’s approval.
+You can’t make healthy parental choices based on your children’s approval.
 They’ll naturally go down the path of least responsibility, and this will not serve them.
-Let them be upset and stick to “work then play.”
+Let them be upset and stick to “work than play.”
 Next, it will be essential to …

 5. Ignore their complaints and procrastination.